ctueck/HEIDI/HEIDI Mission Statement.md

 ### Data Portability

+*(placeholder)*

 ### Other Issues

+*(placeholder)*

 Initiatives Requiring Interoperability
 --------------------------------------

 There are numerous local, regional, national, European and international initiatives that deal with data in higher education.
-In the beginning, HEIDI aims to bring together the essential European-level projects and systems, focusing on publicly-funded or publicly-endorsed ones.
+HEIDI aims to bring together the essential European-level projects and systems, focusing on publicly-funded or publicly-endorsed ones with systemic impact on a European scale.

+The following initiatives are invited to the initial roundtable:

 - Europass Digital Credentials Infrastructure (EDCI)
-- Erasmus Without Papers (EWP)
+- Erasmus Without Paper (EWP)
 - Emrex (implementing ELMO spec)
 - European Student Card (ESC)
+- Erasmus+ App
 - My Academic ID
 - Database of External Quality Assurance Results (DEQAR)
 - European Tertiary Education Register (ETER)
-- DiploMe?
+- DiploMe
-- IAU WHED?
+- IAU World Higher Education Database (WHED)

+Additional initiatives might join HEIDI in agreement with those already involved.

 Design Requirements for an Interoperability Initiative
 ------------------------------------------------------